camunda-community-hub/zeebe-test-container/README.md

 for this.
 By default, it will start your container and attach a debugging agent to it on port 5005.
 The container startup is then suspended until a debugger attaches to it.

-> NOTE: since the startup is suspended until a debugger connects to it, it's possible for a the
+> NOTE: since the startup is suspended until a debugger connects to it, it's possible for the
 > startup strategy to time out if no debugger connects to it.

 You can use it with any container as: